 There are two main conjectures about paper Moebius bands.
 First, a smooth embedded paper Moebius band must have aspect ratio at least $\sqrt{3}$.
-Second, any sequence of smooth embedded paper Moebius bands having aspect ratio converging to $\sqrt{3}$ converges, in the Hausdorff topology and up to isometries, to an equilateral triangle of semiperimeter $\sqrt{3}$.
-We will reduce these conjectures to a finite number of statements that certain explicit piecewise-algebraic expressions are non-negative on the unit cubes of dimension 10 and 14.
-The inequalities involve the geometry of finite tensegrities.
-I have tested these inequalities extensively though not exhaustively.
+Second, any sequence of smooth embedded paper Moebius bands having aspect ratio converging to $\sqrt{3}$ converges, in the Hausdorff topology and up to isometries, to an equilateral triangle of semi-perimeter $\sqrt{3}$.
+We will reduce these conjectures to a finite number of statements about the positivity of certain piecewise algebraic expressions.
+The reader should view this document as a set of research notes rather than as a finished paper.